MarkusNiewoehner/KIS3D_S235_EVO_Klipper/README.md

 - Lerdge Relay Module for shutdown mains after print and cooldown
 - Backupfunction macro, backup to USB Stick for all config files
 - intelligent macro for PID tuning.
 Typ in the temp - under 90°C it will attemped Bed PID, above - Extruder PID
+- support for generating shaper graphs to analyzise resonace testing with input_shaper
 ------------
 ##### Install manual for the backupscript:
 ***usbmount install on Raspberry Pi***